kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

     'address': '123 6th St. Melbourne, FL 32904',
 }

-# This would give us the key-value pair of the dictionary
-# one by one on each iteration.
 for (key, val) in user.items():
     print(' %s : %s' % (key, val))